 It wasn’t so long ago that tacos meant the same old ground beef seasoned with cumin on a preformed crispy shell that you bought in boxes at the supermarket.

-What Ingredients Do I Need to Make Fish Tacos?
+Ingredients to Make Baja-Style Fish Tacos

 Creating fish tacos isn’t difficult and can have as many or as few ingredients as you desire.
 It’s all about personalizing dishes you create with foods you enjoy eating.

-For my Baja Fish Tacos I made an Asian Style Slaw and Sweet Chili Sauce to go along with my crispy mahi-mahi bites and corn tortillas.
+For my Baja Fish Tacos, I made an Asian Style Slaw and Sweet Chili Sauce to go along with my crispy mahi-mahi bites and corn tortillas.

-How do I make an Asian Slaw?
+How to make an Asian Slaw

 Making an Asian inspired slaw is a nice addition to your fish tacos.
 It adds crunch and tanginess to the taco.

-For my slaw I used green cabbage, carrots and cilantro for the crunch but you can add other veggies to make your own variation.
+For my slaw, I used green cabbage, carrots and cilantro for the crunch but you can add other veggies to make your own variation.

 - red cabbage